Roy Hargrove

 Roy Anthony Hargrove (October 16, 1969 – November 2, 2018) was an American jazz musician and composer whose principal instruments were the trumpet and flugelhorn.
-He achieved worldwide acclaim after winning two Grammy Awards for differing styles of jazz in 1998 and 2002.
-Hargrove primarily played in the hard bop style for the majority of his albums, but also had a penchant for genre-crossing exploration and collaboration with a variety of hip hop, soul, R&B and alternative rock artists.
+He achieved critical acclaim after winning two Grammy Awards for differing styles of jazz in 1998 and 2002.
+Hargrove primarily played in the hard bop style for the majority of his albums, but also had a penchant for genre-crossing exploration and collaboration with a variety of hip hop, neo soul, R&B and alternative rock artists.
 As Hargrove told one reporter, "I've been around all kinds of musicians, and if a cat can play, a cat can play.
 If it's gospel, funk, R&B, jazz or hip-hop, if it's something that gets in your ear and it's good, that's what matters."

 Biography

+Early life and career

 Hargrove was born in Waco, Texas, to Roy Allan Hargrove and Jacklyn Hargrove.
 When he was 9, his family moved to Dallas, Texas.
 He took lessons at school initially on cornet before turning to trumpet.
+One of Hargrove's most profound early influences was a visit to his junior high school by saxophonist David "Fathead" Newman, who performed as a sideman in Ray Charles's Band.
+Hargrove's junior high music teacher, Dean Hill, whom Hargrove called his "musical father", taught him to improvise and solo.
 He was discovered by Wynton Marsalis when Marsalis visited the Booker T. Washington High School for the Performing and Visual Arts in Dallas.
-One of his most profound early influences was a visit to his junior high school by saxophonist David "Fathead" Newman, who performed as a sideman in Ray Charles's Band.
-Hargrove's junior high music teacher, Dean Hill, whom Hargrove called his “musical father,” taught him to improvise and solo.
 Hargrove credited trumpeter Freddie Hubbard as having the greatest influence on his sound.